 Syntax Description disable (Optional) Specifies that OSPF will advertise the interface IP prefix, regardless of the router mode configuration for IP prefix suppression.
-Command Default All IP prefixes that are associated with the interface are advertised.
-Command Modes Interface configuration (config-if) Command History Release Modification 12.4(15)T This command was introduced.
-Cisco IOS XE Release 2.6 This command was integrated into Cisco IOS XE Release 2.6 Usage Guidelines You can suppress IP prefixes on a per-interface basis for all interface types by entering the ip ospf prefix-suppression command in interface configuration mode.
+Command Default All IP prefixes that t are associated with the interface are advertised.
+Command Modes Interface configur ation (config-if) Command History Release Modification 12.4(15)T This command was introduced.
+Cisco IOS XE Release 2.6 This command was integrated into Cisco IOS XE Release 2.6 Usage Guidelines IP prefixes on a per-interface basis for all interface types by entering the ip ospf n command in interface configuration mode.
 When the ip ospf prefix-suppression command is configured, it takes precedence over the prefix-suppression router configuration command.
 If the prefix-suppression router configuration command has been entered, the interfaces for the specified OSPF process will inherit the prefix suppression setting from the router configuration command.
-When you enter the ip ospf prefix-suppression command, prefix generation for any interface type, includir loopbacks and passive interfaces, is suppressed.
-Only prefixes associated with secondary IP addressees rema unaffected.

-Examples The following example suppresses all IP prefixes, except for those associated with secondary IP addresses, for GigabitEthernet interface 1/1/1:
+When you enter the ip ospf prefix-suppression command, prefix generation for any interface typ including loopbacks and passive interfaces, is suppressed.
+Only prefixes associated with seconda addressees remain unaffected.
+Examples addresses, for Gig mple suppresses all IP prefixes, except for those associated with secondary IP abitEthernet interface 1/1/1: interface gigabi ip ospf prefixip ospf priority ip ospf priority number-value no ip ospf priority